 Introduction

-People inspire to be in control of their own lives.
-However, there are times, whether through disability, financial circumstances or public attitudes, they may find themselves in a position where their ability to exercise choice or represent their own interests is limited.
-In these circumstances, independent advocates can help assure that an individual’s rights are upheld and that views, wishes and needs are heard, respected and acted upon.
+People are inspired to be in control of their own lives.
+However, there are times, whether through disability, financial circumstances, or public attitudes, they may find themselves in a position where their ability to exercise choice or represent their interests is limited.
+In these circumstances, independent advocates can help assure that an individual’s rights are upheld and that views, wishes, and needs are heard, respected, and acted upon.

 What Is Advocacy?